-Expense Accounts
+Expense Reimbursement

-All staff members who are eligible for reimbursement for travel within the region or to professional meetings relating to the Library are responsible for submitting their expense accounts to the Fiscal Officer within five (5) days after the trip.
+All staff members who are eligible for reimbursement for travel within the region or to professional meetings relating to the Library are responsible for submitting their expense report forms to the Fiscal Officer within five (5) days after the trip along with a Special Order Supply Requisition and a Petty Cash Reimbursement Form.
 The Office Assistant has a supply of expense report forms.
 All receipts must be attached when the form is submitted.